tommyj0/AIR-PONG/README.md

 # AIR PONG

+Simple PONG game using Time-of-Flight sensors as user input

-2D Game engine written using the C binding of SFML
+Written using the C binding of SFML